-A: We mailed a Notice of Internet Availability of Proxy Materials to our stockholders of record and beneficial owners of our common stock on or about April 3, 2020 to notify you that you can access the proxy materials over the Internet.
-Instructions for accessing the proxy materials through the Internet are set forth in the Notice of Internet Availability of Proxy Materials.
-As we did last year for our 2019 Annual Meeting of Stockholders, we sent the Notice instead of mailing a printed set of the proxy materials in accordance with the "Notice and Access" rules adopted by the U.S. Securities and Exchange Commission.
-If you wish to receive a printed set of the proxy materials, please follow the instructions set forth on the Notice of Internet Availability of Proxy Materials.
+A: We mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record and beneficial owners of our common stock on or about April 13, 2022 to notify you that you can access the proxy materials over the Internet.
+Instructions for accessing the proxy materials through the Internet are set forth in the Notice.
+As we did last year for our 2021 Annual Meeting of Stockholders, we sent the Notice instead of mailing a printed set of the proxy materials in accordance with the "Notice and Access" rules adopted by the SEC.
+If you wish to receive a printed set of the proxy materials, please follow the instructions set forth on the Notice.